zhongjingovitech/gittest/readme.txt

-git is a distrubuted version control system. git is free software distrubuted under the GPL. git has a mutable index called stage git tracks changes of files
+git is a distrubuted version control system. git is free software distrubuted under the GPL. git has a mutable index called stage git tracks changes of files¡¢

+change20181107